 I can’t stop the flood of emotions from coming and I hear a baby start to wail.
 Is that me?

 I calm my fear by asking my angel guides to show me what I need to see.
 I repeat, “I surrender, I surrender, I surrender…”.
 The blackness dissipates and then I am in the desert, hot sun, calm, grounded.
-My angels show me a gigantic white oval pod that looks like a cocoon.
+My angels showed me a gigantic white oval pod that looks like a cocoon.

 They start to tear it apart, piece by piece.
 Then I find myself growing up, up and up above the tree-line.
 I look down and see myself as a tree.
 My legs are a tree trunk and I sense my feet as roots.
 Wow!
 This is so cool, I think to myself.

-My journey continues through realms of space, the ocean, the desert and back as a tree.
+My journey continues through realms of space, the ocean, the desert, and back as a tree.
 Over and over again I travel.
 And then it’s finished.
 My “sitter” answers my question.
 It’s 3 hours later.

 Breathing is the first thing we do when we are born to the last thing we do when we die.
 It is the thread that keeps us in this realm of existence.
 We hold our breath when we are fearful and we breathe out as a sign of relief.
 We can exist for days without food or water but we die instantly if we stop breathing.